Table of Contents

 State-wise difference in property registration charges

 Also worth mentioning here is the fact that states levy varying fees on registration of the same instruments in India.
 This is why stamp duty on property registration in India differs from one state to another.
 Home buyers in Delhi pay 6% stamp duty on property registration while it is 3% in Mumbai at present.
 In Jharkhand, the property registration charge is 3% of the property value.
-In states like Assam, homebuyers have to pay stamp duty in double-digit numbers.
+In states like Assam, the stamp duty percentage rate that home buyers have to pay, is in double-digit numbers.
 In several southern states, too, stamp duty on property registration is quite high.
-In Tamil Nadu, for instance, buyers have to pay 11% stamp duty and registration charge for property registration.
+In Tamil Nadu, for example, buyers have to pay 11% stamp duty and registration charge for property registration.

 Who has to pay stamp duty and registration charge?